odea-project/qAlgorithms/report/report.md

 visually for "good" distribution.
 While not entirely arbitrary, there is a bias to this method.

-**1) Duplicates in Scans**
+**Case 1) Duplicates in Scans**

 There were 134 bins with duplicate points and 613 duplicates found in the dataset.
 Making a distinction between the number of duplicates might be of further interest when trying to eliminate this condition.
-There are some bins with duplicates that do not have an even distribution.
+There are some bins with duplicates that do not have an uniform distribution.
 Especially smaller bins (> 30 points) are affected.
 Larger bins, especially those with 70 or more members, tend to have an even, but very broad distribution.
 These bins are up to 0.01 mz broad, with